open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 collection costs by the use of randomized sampling techniques.
 The objectives are:

-- Compatible with the existing W3C trace context `sampled` flag
+- Compatible with the W3C Trace Context Level 1 `sampled` flag
+- Compatible with the W3C Trace Context Level 2 `random` flag
 - Spans can be accurately counted using a Span-to-metrics pipeline
-- Traces tend to be complete, even though spans may make independent sampling decisions.
+- Traces tend to be complete, even though Spans make independent sampling decisions.

-This document specifies an approach based on an "r-value" and a "p-value".
-At a very high level, r-value is a source of randomness and p-value encodes the sampling probability.
-A context is sampled when `p <= r`.
+This document specifies an approach based on an "R-value" and a "T-value".
+At a very high level, R-value is a source of randomness and T-value encodes the sampling probability in the form of a "rejection threshold".
+A context is sampled when the randomness value is greater than or equal to the rejection threshold (i.e., `R >= T`).

+Ordinarily, R-value is derived from the TraceID; it can be explicitly set as a field in the TraceState, where T-value is set.

-Significantly, by including the r-value and p-value in the OpenTelemetry `tracestate`, these two values automatically propagate through the context and are recorded on every Span.
-This allows Trace consumers to correctly count spans simply by interpreting the p-value on a given span.
+Significantly, by including the T-value and (optionally) R-value in the OpenTelemetry `tracestate`, these two values automatically propagate through the context and are recorded with every Span.
+This allows Trace consumers to accurately count spans by interpreting the T-value encoded within themselves.

-For efficiency, the supported sampling probabilities are limited to powers of two.
-P-value is derived from sampling probability, which equals `2**-p`, thus p-value is encoded using an unsigned integer.

-For example, a p-value of 3 indicates a sampling probability of 1/8.

-Since the W3C trace context does not specify that any of the 128 bits in a TraceID are true uniform-distributed random bits, the r-value is introduced as an additional source of randomness.

-The recommended method of generating an "r-value" is to count the number of leading 0s in a string of 62 random bits, however, it is not required to use this approach.
+T-value and R-value are represented using 56 bits, the number specified in the W3C Trace Context Level 2 specification.

+T-value is encoded using one to 14 hexadecimal digits, expressing the rejection threshold as an unsigned integer between `0` and `ffffffffffffff`.
+At the boundaries, T-value `0` indicates that zero spans are being rejected (i.e., 100% sampling), and T-value `ffffffffffffff` indicates that all except one out of `2**56` spans are being rejected (i.e., `2**-56` sampling).

+When T-value is less than 14 digits, it is zero-padded on the right.
+For example, a T-value of `d` encodes a hexadecimal rejection threshold value `0xd0000000000000`; it can be read as "rejecting 14 (i.e., `0xd`) out of 16 (i.e., `0x10`) spans" and corresponds with 1-in-8 sampling.

 ### Definitions